kantefier/matic-docs/docs/develop/plasma-using-metamask.md

 NETWORK: "testnet" or "mainnet"
 MATIC_CHAINID: Chain ID of child chain,
 ETHEREUM_CHAINID: Chain ID of root chain
 ```

 - The configuration and key values for Polygon mainnet and mumbai testnet can be found here
   1. [Mumbai Testnet Config](https://static.matic.network/network/testnet/mumbai/index.json)
   2. [Polygon Mainnet Config](https://static.matic.network/network/mainnet/v1/index.json)

-4. Run the project using `npm start` .
+4. Run the project using `npm start`.

 ## Example using Plasma ERC20

-> NOTE: For the mainnet, Ethereum is the root chain and Polygon Mainnet is the child chain and for the testnet, Goerli is the root chain and Mumbai is the child chain.
+For the mainnet, Ethereum is the root chain and Polygon Mainnet is the child chain and for the testnet, Goerli is the root chain and Mumbai is the child chain.
 The values in config.json file should be set accordingly.
 Goerli and Mumbai networks are used as the root and child chain in this tutorial.

-> getMaticPlasmaParent() and getMaticPlasmaChild() is used to initialize the root and child chain matic.js objects for Plasma bridge.
+`getMaticPlasmaParent()` and `getMaticPlasmaChild()` is used to initialize the root and child chain matic.js objects for Plasma bridge.
 Code snippets mention below under each step can be found in the [tutorial](https://github.com/maticnetwork/pos-plasma-tutorial) repo as well.

 ### Deposit